-A. Collision Investigation Bureau (C.I.B.) - Conducts preliminary investigations of serious injury and fatal collisions.

-CIB also investigates police, City Equipment, government and county vehicle collisions, pursuit collisions, minor injury, and misdemeanor hit and run collisions.
+- A. Collision Investigation Bureau (C.I.B.)
+Conducts preliminary investigations of serious injury and fatal collisions. - CIB also investigates police, City Equipment, government and county vehicle collisions, pursuit collisions, minor injury, and misdemeanor hit and run collisions.
 CIB works to identify community concerns and directs enforcement to address specific problem-solving models.
-C.I.B. routinely responds to C.R.F.'s and Route Slips, assists patrol with traffic related problems, and attends community meetings.

-- B. Traffic Investigations Unit (T.I.U.)
+C.I.B. routinely responds to C.R.F.'s and Route Slips, assists patrol with traffic related problems, and attends community meetings. - B. Traffic Investigations Unit (T.I.U.)
 T.I.U. provides traffic investigative expertise, and are the primary resource for other employees, city/government workers in traffic matters.
-T.I.U. conducts collision investigation follow-ups, identify and arrest outstanding suspects from these investigations, and prepare District and City Attorney packages for prosecution. - C. Office Manager Acts as facilitator for the Traffic Division.
-Ensures the smooth operation of the division through various specific functions. - D. Community Relations Officer (CRO) Promotes traffic safety; gives presentations to community groups, schools, and the military; is the liaison with the news media and the Media Services Unit, courts, City Transportation Design Division, and other governmental agencies; coordinates the Traffic Division Speakers Bureau.
+T.I.U. conducts collision investigation follow-ups, identify and arrest outstanding suspects from these investigations, and prepare District and City Attorney packages for prosecution. - C. Traffic Special Investigations Unit (T.S.I.)
+T.S.I. investigates crimes and provides investigative expertise to reduce or eliminate criminal behavior associated with street racing, sideshows, and unsanctioned car meets or related events.
+The unit will also assist area commands and the Traffic Investigations Unit with investigations that identify organized traffic-related crimes, such as vehicle insurance fraud, court fraud, registration fraud, smog fraud, vehicle component theft and tampering, and organized car clubs known to participate in criminal activity and civil disobedience. - D. Office Manager Acts as facilitator for the Traffic Division.
+Ensures the smooth operation of the division through various specific functions. - E. Community Relations Officer (CRO) Promotes traffic safety; gives presentations to community groups, schools, and the military; is the liaison with the news media and the Media Services Unit, courts, City Transportation Design Division, and other governmental agencies.
 The CRO identifies, procures, and promotes grant opportunities in conjunction with the Division command staff, and Division associate management analyst.
 The CRO will also track and manage day-to-day grant field operations, which may include site assessment, equipment procurement, community contacts, staffing, scheduling, and any other activities deemed appropriate by the command staff.
 The CRO maintains ongoing liaison with the division analyst to ensure grant requirements are being met.
-If deemed appropriate by the command staff, the CRO may perform certain analytical responsibilities, which may include preparation and submission of grant paperwork and grant oversight. - E. Clerical Employee Speak with citizens both in person, and over the telephone, triaging citizen's concerns and facilitating appropriate solutions.
+If deemed appropriate by the command staff, the CRO may perform certain analytical responsibilities, which may include preparation and submission of grant

+- paperwork and grant oversight. - F. Clerical Employee Speak with citizens both in person, and over the telephone, triaging citizen's concerns and facilitating appropriate solutions.
 Clerical staff maintain and place orders for various Division supplies. - G. Traffic Division Volunteer (R.S.V.P. or V.I.P.)
 Has day-to-day contact with citizens addressing their concerns.
 RSVP volunteers relieve other Traffic Division employees whenever appropriate assisting at accident scenes.